 Of course, like Kinnock, and indeed like Major, Hague went on to lose the general election the following year in humiliating fashion, despite Oborne’s enthusiasm.
 Hague fell on his sword, and the right to lose the next election was inherited by Iain Duncan Smith.

-IDS had a quiet start, but six months into his term as leader he delivered his era-defining speech to the party faithful at Harrogate and the rest, as they say, was history.
+Smith had a quiet start, but six months into his term as leader he delivered his era-defining speech to the party faithful at Harrogate and the rest, as they say, was history.

 Oborne was in no doubt that he had witnessed something very significant: